 While there is no cure for melasma, many treatments have been developed.
 While melasma may disappear after pregnancy or discontinuing an oral contraceptive, it may remain for many years, or a lifetime.

 Any facial cleansers, creams, or make-up that irritates the skin should be stopped, as this may worsen the melasma.
-If melasma develops after starting birth control pills, it may improve after discontinuing them.
+If melasma develops after starting birth control pills, it may improve after discontinuing them or changing them to a lower estrogen dose.
 Melasma can be treated with bleaching creams while continuing birth control pills.

-Selecting ZO Medical, Dermamelan or the SkinMedica Lytera kit for the treatment of melasma provide quicker and more productive results than bleaching creams sold over the counter. .
+Treatment using ZO Medical, Dermamelan or the SkinMedica Lytera 2.0 kit for the treatment of melasma provides quicker and more productive results than bleaching creams sold over the counter.
 These creams do not “bleach” the skin by destroying the melanocytes, but rather, decrease the activity of these pigment-producing cells.
-Over-the-counter creams contain low concentrations (2-4%) of hydroquinone, the most commonly-used depigmenting agent.
-This is often effective for mild forms of melasma when used once or twice daily.
-A dermatologist may prescribe creams with higher concentrations of hydroquinone.
-Normally, it takes about three months to substantially improve melasma, although improvement may be seen in as little as 2-4 weeks.
+Normally, it takes about 3-4 months to substantially improve melasma, although improvement may be seen in as little as 2-4 weeks.

 Creams containing tretinoin (Vitamin A acid), steroids, and glycolic acid are available in combination with hydroquinone to enhance the depigmenting effect.
 Other topical medications that have been found to improve melasma include: vitamin C, azelaic acid and kojic acid.
 It is important to follow the directions of your dermatologist carefully in order to get the maximum benefit from your treatment regimen and to avoid irritation and other side effects.
-Remember, a high quality sunscreen with high SPF should be applied and reapplied daily in addition to the bleaching cream.
-The Obagi system is a particularly effective home treatment for melasma available at medical offices.
+Remember, a high quality sunscreen with high SPF should be applied and reapplied daily in addition to the fading cream.

 Chemical peels, microdermabrasion, and occasionally lasers may help melasma.
 These procedures have the potential of causing irritation, which can sometimes worsen melasma and so they should only be used by a dermatologist or an experienced medical esthetician in conjunction with a proper regimen of bleaching creams tailored to your skin type.
 People should be cautioned against non-physicians claiming to treat melasma without supervision because complications can occur.